jetspiking/LUMOS/README.md

 Information regarding the architecture and especially relevant information for expanding, adjusting or maintaining the solution will be added here.

-# Documentation
+# Integrating
 A requirement for applying LUMOS is that the workflow can be automated by an API or DLL.
-Ideally this API would be in C#.
-However, by creativily calling your API or (CLI) tools in the LUMOS C#-backend you can integrate any back-end in the launcher.
+By creativily calling your API or (CLI) tools in the LUMOS C#-backend you can integrate almost any back-end driven by user actions in the launcher.
 The front-end of LUMOS is build upon Avalonia UI and suitable for most applications limitedly relying on performance.

 Documentation will be added here on how to register your application inside the "launcher".
 The launcher is used to start your custom application(s).